 EMCC uses multiple measures in determining students' placement in English and mathematics courses.
 This means that in addition to standardized assessment scores (SAT or Accuplacer), advising staff will carefully review prior academic records and/or counselor recommendations to determine appropriate placement.
-To assist in this process, the College requires submission of SAT scores for students who graduated from high school within the past three years.
-All other students must take the Next Generation Accuplacer.
+When enough information cannot be gleaned from these sources, students may be asked to take the Next Generation Acuplacer Exam.

-ENGLISH COURSE PLACEMENT EMCC College Course SAT EBRW Next-Generation Accuplacer Course Number and Title Prerequisites ' Or Or Reading and Writing Combin Reading and Writing Combined Score (no individual Prerequisites Score score <230)

-LAE 013 Introductory Writing <420 or <460 ENG 101 with ENGL 101 College Composition with Lab LAE 013 or 420-479 or 460-499 ENG 101 College Composition ≥480 or ≥500 ENG 150 Honors Composition ≥500 or ≥520 TECHNOLOGY/PROGRAM-SPECIFIC COURSES WITH ENGLISH PREREQUISITES BUA 131 Business Law I LAE 013 or ≥420 or ≥460 BUA 132 Business Law II LAE 013 or ≥420 or ≥460
+ENGLISH COURSE PLACEMENT FNACC Callery Course SAT EBRW Next-Generation Accuplacer Course Number and Title EMCC College Course Prerequisites or Score or Reading and Writing Combined Score (no individual score <230) LAE 013 Introductory Writing <420 or <460 ENG 101 with ENGL 101 College Composition with Lab LAE 013 or 420-479 or 460-499 ENG 101 College Composition ≥480 or ≥500 ENG 150 Honors Composition ≥500 or ≥520 TECHNOLOGY/PROGRAM-SPECIFIC COURSES WITH ENGLISH PREREQUISITES BUA 131 Business Law I LAE 013 or ≥420 or ≥460 EMT 123 EMT - Basic ≥480 or ≥460